MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M04-Unit 4 Create and configure an Azure load balancer.md

 ---

-# Exercise: Create and configure an internal load balancer using the Azure portal
+# M04-Unit 4 Create and configure an Azure load balancer

 In this exercise, you will create an internal load balancer for the fictional Contoso Ltd organization.